Updated: Jun 23, 2025

 Contents

 Cash App makes it easy to send and receive payments but you can also use it to stash your savings.
-The Cash App Savings account has no monthly fees or minimums and you can earn a competitive rate through a partner bank.
+Cash App Savings has no monthly fees or minimums and you can earn a competitive interest with the safety of FDIC insurance.

 Our Verdict

-Cash App (formerly Square Cash) is a financial platform, not a bank, but it partners with banks to offer a high-yield savings account.
+Cash App (formerly Square Cash) is a financial platform, not a bank, but it partners with banks to offer an attractive high-yield savings option.
 You need just $1 to get started and you can easily transfer money between your Cash App balance and savings at any time.

 You might consider saving with Cash App if you: